avichaynega/Editor/README.md

     man ed
 ```

-or read at this link https://www.gnu.org/software/ed/manual/ed_manual.html .
+or read more at this link https://www.gnu.org/software/ed/manual/ed_manual.html .

 On the linux system, run the command:
 ```bash